 Is the A1C test accurate for everyone?

-The A1C test has been available for about 40 years and it has become, along with self-glucose measures, a common way for people and their providers to follow overall glucose control over the past three months.
-However, in the last several years two questions have been raised about the potential limitations of A1C.
+Since the A1C test has been made available (about 40 years), is has become a common way to measure glucose control.
+However, in the last several years some questions have been raised about potential limitations of A1C:

-The first limitation focuses on accuracy.
-The A1C test may not be accurate for some people including people of African-American descent and people with liver and kidney disease, some anemias and sickle cell disease.
+- It may not be accurate for some people, including people of African-American descent, people with liver and kidney disease, or with some anemias and sickle cell disease.

 Can A1C be used to diagnose prediabetes and diabetes?

-The table provides the A1C levels at which prediabetes and diabetes can be diagnosed.1
+The table below provides the A1C levels at which prediabetes and diabetes can be diagnosed.1

 |Prediabetes||5.7 – 6.4%|